model-checking/kani/rfc/src/rfcs/0010-rust-ub-checks.md

 ```

 We would like to keep taking advantage of existing instrumentation to maximize the UB check coverage.
-The mechanism used to build the check, however, shouldn't influence in the user experience.
+The mechanism used to build the check, however, shouldn't influence the user experience.

 ### Opt-out vs opt-in